 An independent certifying organization, CFP Board owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and , and grants individuals who meet its initial and ongoing certification requirements the right to use them.

 Public disciplinary actions taken by CFP Board, in order of decreasing severity, include permanent revocation, suspension or a letter of admonition.

-These disciplinary actions were taken by the Board of Professional Review, a Board of CFP™ certificants that interprets and applies CFP Board's Code of Ethics and Professional Responsibility and Financial Planning Practice Standards as well as investigates, deliberates and takes appropriate action with respect to alleged violations of the Code of Ethics or Practice Standards by CFP® certificants.
+These disciplinary actions were taken by the Board of Professional Review, a board of CFP® certificants that interprets and applies CFP Board's Code of Ethics and Professional Responsibility and Financial Planning Practice Standards as well as investigates, deliberates and takes appropriate action with respect to alleged violations of the Code of Ethics or Practice Standards by CFP® certificants.
 The basis for each decision can be found in the attached report.
-Consumers may check on a planner's disciplinary history and certification status with CFP Board at www.CFP.net.
+Consumers can check on a planner's disciplinary history and certification status with CFP Board at www.CFP.net.

 Certified Financial Planner Board of Standards Inc., a professional regulatory organization, fosters professional standards in personal financial planning so that the public values, has access to and benefits from competent financial planning.
-CFP Board owns the certification marks CFP™, CERTIFIED FINANCIAL PLANNER™ and .
+CFP Board owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and .
 These marks are awarded to individuals who successfully complete CFP Board's initial and ongoing certification requirements.
-CFP Board has authorized 39,402 individuals to use these marks in the United States.
+CFP Board currently authorizes more than 40,000 individuals to use these marks in the United States.
 For more about CFP Board, visit www.CFP-Board.org.

 DISCIPLINARY ACTION REPORT

 REVOCATION OF RIGHT TO USE THE CFP CERTIFICATION MARKS